Uthmordar/cardator/readme.md

 It will also tracks some special attributes and link them to given itemprop:
   * dk-raw is an attribute you should use to give informations usable only by developers or robots such as datetime instead of human readable date.
+  * content attribute could be use on meta tag to mark content hide to user
+  * value attr could be use to pass numeric value related to tag

 You could access some processing informations as follow: